nrkn/h5on/readme.md

 Despite that caveat, you can do some interesting and powerful things using this approach. jQuery is a sophisticated traversal library and contains a lot of useful ways to search and filter data.

+# Sanity Check

+Alternatively, you can traverse JSON data and run CSS selectors against it using [these plugins](https://github.com/mojule/json-dom-plugins) for [JSON tree](https://github.com/mojule/json-tree)

 # Table of Contents

 1. [Usage](#usage)